-How To Make A Radio Wave Back on the Intro Page, we introduced to the idea of frequency and saw that A Hertz (Hz) is a measure of how fast something vibrates [...]
+How To Make A Radio Wave Back on the Intro Page, we introduced to the idea of frequency and saw that

+A Hertz (Hz) is a measure of how fast something vibrates [...]
 Just seeing "Hz" doesn't tell you anything about what it is that's oscillating in the same way that seeing "°C" doesn't tell you anything about what it is that has temperature.
 "Hz" is a unit of measure, not a thing itself.
-Last update: 2019/11/25 20:19 Without going into too much detail (yet), radio waves are created by oscillating electric currents.
-How many times this current oscillates per second is called the frequency, which is measured in Hz (or kHz, MHz, GHz).
-It's now time to add a few more details.
+Radio waves are created by oscillating electric currents.
+How many times this current oscillates per second is called the frequency, which is measured in Hz.
+It's now time to add a few more details to this story.
 Here is a basic recipe for making a radio wave: